 Teaching and supervision

 I welcome proposals for research projects on any aspect of the theory and practice of literary translation, as well as projects focusing on exophonic, migrant and intercultural literature, and on aspects of children's and young adult literature (in particular translation, style, themes of migration and nation, and comparative children's literature).
-I am currently supervising PhD projects on the translation of gender and sexuality in the contemporary Taiwanese novel, on Borges and the influence of translated crime fiction in Argentina, on transgenderism and AVT, and on multimodal approaches to the translation of post-2003 Iraqi satire.
+I am currently supervising PhD projects on the translation of gender and sexuality in the contemporary Taiwanese novel, Borges and the influence of translated crime fiction in Argentina, transgenderism and AVT, multimodal approaches to the translation of post-2003 Iraqi satire, the translation of musicality in the writings of James Joyce, and on L2 translation as an exophonic writing practice.

 - The Age of Translation by Antoine Berman (Routledge, 2018).